mashharuki/lit-full-self-signing/README.md

 - `agent-signer`: Handles authentication and signing of transactions
 - `agent-tool-registry`: Registry for available agent tools and capabilities
 - `agent-tool-erc20-send`: Example tool implementation for sending ERC20 tokens
-- `agent-toolkit`: Shared utilities and interfaces for building agent tools
+- `agent-tool-policy-base`: Shared utilities and interfaces for building agent tools

 ## Development